-CCT regularly reviews its trust projects to identify projects with potential risk and to evaluate and review existing risk protection measures.
-As a result, the firm has gradually reduced its scope of business with certain real estate developers.
-It was reported that several large real estate developers suffered financial difficulties in the second half of 2021.
-In this regard, CCT has closely monitored any risks this may pose to its existing projects, and to take corresponding risk mitigation measures as soon as practical, in order to protect the interests of trust product investors.
+CCT constantly reviews its trust projects to identify projects with potential risk, as well as to review and evaluate existing risk protection measures.
+As a result, the firm has gradually reduced its scope of business with certain real estate enterprises.
+Starting from the second half of 2021, it was reported that several large real estate enterprises have been suffering financial difficulties.
+In this regard, CCT has closely monitored any risks this may pose to its existing projects, and has taken corresponding risk mitigation measures as soon as practical, in order to protect the interests of trust product investors.
+CCT has formulated specific strategies for real estate trust projects with default risk, and is making good progress in mitigating the risk posed by some of these projects.
+Furthermore, several new policies adopted by the regulatory authorities since November 2022 may help real estate enterprises to mitigate risk and to solve their financial difficulties, especially those policies designed to make it easier to obtain financing (whether by loans, debt, or equity).
+However, CCT will almost certainly continue to devote considerable time and effort to managing risk in this business.